ets-labs/python-dependency-injector/docs/tutorials/asyncio.rst

    ├── monitoringdaemon/
    │   ├── __init__.py
    │   ├── __main__.py
-   │   ├── containers.py
-   │   ├── dispatcher.py
-   │   └── monitors.py
+   │   └── containers.py
    ├── config.yml
    ├── docker-compose.yml
    ├── Dockerfile
    └── requirements.txt

-The project layout is ready.
-Let's prepare the environment.
+Initial project layout is ready.
+We will extend it in the next sections.

+Let's proceed to the environment preparation.

 Prepare the environment
 -----------------------

-In this section we are going to prepare the environment.
+In this section we are going to prepare the environment for running our daemon.

 First, we need to specify the project requirements.
 We will use next packages:

 - ``dependency-injector`` - the dependency injection framework
 - ``aiohttp`` - the web framework (we need only http client)
 - ``pyyaml`` - the YAML files parsing library, used for the reading of the configuration files
-- ``pytest`` - the testing framework
+- ``pytest`` - the test framework
 - ``pytest-asyncio`` - the helper library for the testing of the ``asyncio`` application
 - ``pytest-cov`` - the helper library for measuring the test coverage